html5cat/raml-emitter/README.md

 ```bash
 node index.js
 ```
-This will take exmaple.raml and convert to ramlObject and then emit it to output.raml and log to console Current code is a blend of two approaches I've been taking.
+This will take `exmaple.raml` and convert to `ramlObject` and then emit it to `output.raml` and log to console.

+Current code is a blend of two approaches I've been taking.
 There's stuff to fix and whitespace to remove, which will be done asap.